« Back

 Fabric signage often requires sewing, trimming, and frame finishing, steps that can slow production when they’re manual or inconsistent.

-Consider investing in improved cutting tools, semi-automated hemming stations, or standardized finishing procedures.
-The goal is to reduce hands-on labor while increasing consistency in the final product.
-Faster, more reliable finishing improves margins and makes your output more appealing to larger, repeat customers who depend on consistent quality.
+Combined with improved cutting tools, semi-automated finishing stations, and standardized procedures, solutions like adhesive-backed keder help reduce hands-on labor and speed up turnaround.
+Faster, more predictable finishing improves margins and makes your output more attractive to larger, repeat customers who rely on consistent quality.

 5. Develop a Versatile, Well-Documented Team